sciZer0/7/v/README.md

 As mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of Supply.
+More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of supply.

 Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't make the Bitcoin blockchain unique or better than many others.